GitLeeRepo/PythonNotes/PythonNotes.md

 A simple class and derived class

-It shows the diffence between class and instance variables, with class variables retaining  their values across instances, and with instance variables having unique values per instance.
+It shows the difference between class and instance variables, with class variables retaining  their values across instances, and with instance variables having unique values per instance.
 This is reflected in both the inherited instance and the new instance declarations

 ```python
 class SimpleOne: